Hopsakee/justscripts/README.md

 ## Overview

 This repository contains Python scripts that use [uv](https://docs.astral.sh/uv/)'s inline script metadata feature (PEP 723).
 Each script declares its own dependencies directly in the file, making them completely self-contained and easy to run without manual dependency management.
+The scripts can be run using `uv run` or `just` through a `justfile`.

 ## Prerequisites